Dzenly/tia/readme.md

 This is log with statistics on all tests from the tests directory.
 The name of a meta log consists of the tests directory name and `.mlog` extension.
 The meta log is sent to emails (if --email option is specified and there is a correct email configs).

+NOTE: Even for the same test logs, the meta log can be changed due to sectionTitle option in config.js files.

 ### Browser profiles